weblab-class/teamZ/README.md

 - If you are using socket, consider what you want to do with the FIXME in server-socket.js

-## How to integrate into your own project

-On GitHub download this repository as a zip file, then extract the files into your own repository.
-Warning: make sure you copy the hidden files too: .babelrc, .gitignore, .npmrc, and .prettierrc

 ## don't touch

 the following files students do not need to edit. feel free to read them if you would like.